P467121/Nvram-Tool/README.md

-# Auto-Screw-In BIOS Settings Tool 🔧💻
+# Auto-Scewin BIOS Settings Tool 🔧💻

 This is a tool designed to help automate the process of configuring BIOS settings.
 It allows users to modify settings, export only the changed configurations, and import them into another system.
 However, please note that some changes may cause issues such as failure to boot.
 If this happens, a **CMOS reset** is typically the fix.